22 Mar How to turn a goal into a habit Part 3

 Eventually, your internal identity will match this daily routine.

 As you can see, it’s not that hard to form a new habit.
+Here’s the psychology to do so.
 The secret is to relate to an important goal, make a commitment to work at it on a daily basis and use a series of micro-commitments to increase the likelihood of success.